trinath-panda/Heart-Health-Analysis/README.md

-This project uses the sashelp.heart dataset to study heart health, identify risk factors for heart disease, examine mortality causes and trends, and explore relationshipsamong key variables.
+This project uses the sashelp.heart dataset to study heart health, identify risk factors for heart disease, examine mortality causes and trends, and explore relationships among key variables.
 The goal is to derive insights and recommendations that can help improve heart health.
+For more detailsabout the project please check the protocol in th main.

 **Project Components**
 1. Data Preparation